 Recombinant protein-based vaccines

 RNA able to create several copies of themselves before being read to make proteins.
-The Imperial College vaccine candidate uses this technology.
+The Imperial College vaccine candidate (currently in clinical trials) uses this technology.

 ingredients to extend the extend the shelf life of a vaccine.